How to use ORDER BY with window functions

 LEFT JOIN votes ON votes.option_id = options.id

-GROUP BY options.id
+GROUP BY polls.title

 ORDER BY vote_count ASC;